zxing-js/library/readme.md

 - [ ] Port multi parsing with unit and browser tests and documentation
 - [ ] Port oned format with unit and browser tests and documentation
 - [ ] Port pdf417 format with unit and browser tests and documentation
+- [ ] Documentation for using directly from TypeScript
-- [ ] Create tests for all major current browsers
+- [ ] Create automatic tests for all major current browsers